 If we’re brutally honest, there are a few mistakes people make in interviews that spell immediate doom.

 A poll around the office narrowed it down to these top five.

 1. BAD BODY LANGUAGE

 A limp, crushing, or creepy handshake is a universal pet peeve.
 Poor eye contact, toe-tapping, leg-jittering or fidgeting is a clear sign of nervousness or impatience.
 Slouching shows a lack of confidence, while at the other end of the spectrum, there’s the ‘alpha male’ pose (leaning back in the seat with splayed legs, sometimes with an added hands-behind-head pose, for an extra measure of arrogance).

 This stuff seems kinda obvious, but it’s easy to send the wrong message under pressure.
-Check out this brilliant TED talk on how your body language affects other people’s perceptions of you.

 One of the surest ways to sabotage your chances is by not respecting the interviewer’s agenda.
 Aside from being a demonstration of poor interpersonal skills, if you go way off-topic or talk too much, you risk the meeting finishing without the interviewer having got the information they needed from you: Game over.